Semiframes: the algebra of semitopologies and actionable coalitions

-\begin{rmrk} We summarise what we have seen: \begin{enumerate*} \item The notions of (quasi/weak)regularity match up particularly nicely between a semitopology and its soberification as a semiframe (Proposition~\ref{prop.regular.match.up}). \item We saw in Proposition~\ref{prop.conflicted.sober} that the notions of (un)conflicted point and unconflicted space from Definition~\ref{defn.conflicted}(\ref{item.unconflicted}) are not robust under forming soberification (Notation~\ref{nttn.soberify}).
-From the point of view of a pointless methodology in semitopologies --- in which we seek to understand a semitopology $(\ns P,\opens)$ starting from its semiframe structure $(\opens,\subseteq,\between)$ --- this is a defect. \item A pointwise notion of strong compatibility is possible (Definition~\ref{defn.sc.point}), and this is preserved pointwise by soberification (Lemma~\ref{lemm.sc.point.iff.soberified}).
-But soberification can still introduce \emph{extra} points, and it turns out that the property of a space being pointwise strongly compatible is still not robust under soberification because the extra points need not necessarily be strongly compatible; see Lemma~\ref{lemm.sc.point.still.not.quite.right}. \item This motivates Definition~\ref{defn.strongly.compatible.semitopology}, and then Proposition~\ref{prop.sc.semitop.robust} becomes easy.
-Our larger point (no pun intended) is the Definition and its corresponding Proposition are natural, \emph{and also} that the other design decisions are \emph{less} natural, as noted above.
+\begin{rmrk} We summarise what we have seen: \begin{enumerate*} \item The notions of (quasi/weak)regularity match up nicely between a semitopology, and its semiframe soberification (Proposition~\ref{prop.regular.match.up}). \item We saw in Proposition~\ref{prop.conflicted.sober} that the notions of (un)conflicted point and unconflicted space from Definition~\ref{defn.conflicted}(\ref{item.unconflicted}) are not robust under forming soberification (Notation~\ref{nttn.soberify}).
+From the point of view of a pointless methodology in semitopologies --- in which we seek to understand a semitopology $(\ns P,\opens)$ starting from its semiframe structure $(\opens,\subseteq,\between)$ --- this is a defect. \item A pointwise notion of strong compatibility exists; by Lemma~\ref{lemm.what.sc.point.means} it is actually hypertransitivity from Definition~\ref{defn.sc}.
+This is preserved pointwise by soberification (Lemma~\ref{lemm.sc.point.iff.soberified}), but soberification can still introduce \emph{extra} points, and it turns out that the property of a space being pointwise hypertransitive is still not robust under soberification because the extra points need not necessarily be hypertransitive; see Lemma~\ref{lemm.sc.point.still.not.quite.right}. \item This motivates the notion of a \emph{strongly compatible} semitopology from Definition~\ref{defn.strongly.compatible.semitopology}; and then Proposition~\ref{prop.sc.semitop.robust} becomes easy.

+Our larger point (no pun intended) is that the Definition and its corresponding Proposition are natural, \emph{and also} that the other design decisions are \emph{less} natural, as noted above.

-Perhaps somewhat unexpectedly, `regular = weakly regular + strongly compatible' then works pointwise \emph{and} for the entire space; see Corollary~\ref{corr.r=wr+sc.st}.
+Perhaps somewhat unexpectedly, `regular = weakly regular + strongly compatible' then works pointwise \emph{and} for the entire space; see Theorem~\ref{thrm.r=wr+sc.st}.
 Thus Definition~\ref{defn.strongly.compatible.semitopology} has good properties and is natural from a pointless/semiframe/open sets perspective. \end{enumerate*} \end{rmrk}